-The Group's existing auditors, Mazars LLP, have been the auditors of the Group since 17 December 2007 and Mr Choo Chai Leong is the current audit partner in charge for the year ended 31 December 2012.
-During FY2012, non-audit related work was carried out by the external auditors amounted to a fees of S\$2,140 (inclusive of GST) and the AC is satisfied that their independence has not been impaired.
+The Group's existing auditors, Mazars LLP, have been the auditors of the Group since 17 December 2007 and Mr Dominique Tan is the current audit partner in charge since his appointment on 31 December 2013.
+During FY2013, non-audit related work was carried out by the external auditors amounted to a fee of \$\$2,140 (inclusive of GST) and the AC is satisfied that their independence has not been impaired.
+The audit fees paid to the external auditors amounted to \$\$90,000 for FY2013.